simeoncloud/Baseline/README.md

 [Editing a user's department](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal)

-## MSGraph\Groups\BUILTIN - Unrestricted Access From Unmanaged Devices And Untrusted Locations.json
+## MSGraph\Groups\Baseline - Unrestricted Access From Unmanaged Devices And Untrusted Locations.json
 *Azure AD > Groups*

 **What does this do?**

 Creates a group that is used to bypass conditional access and mobile application protection policies that ensure content is accessed only from trusted devices, locations, and applications.
-The 'BUILTIN - Global Admin' account is added to this group.
+The 'Baseline - Global Admin' account is added to this group.

 **Why should you use this?**